farhiongit/Ctemplates/README.md

 Those complexities rely on perfectly balanced trees.

 ## Tree self-balancing

+Internal data in lists, sets and maps are organized into self-balancing binary trees.
+This allows to reduce algorithmic complexity to O(*log* N) for most operations.

+The self-balacing strategy is relaxed:

+- it is applied at insertion, in order to keep the branch into which the element is inserted not longer than the sibling breanch.
+- it is not applied when an element is removed.
+The branch where the element is removed can get shorter than its sibling branch.

+This strategy garanties than the tree depth is always lower or equal to (*log* Nmax)/(*log* 2), where Nmax is the larger size of the collections.

 ## Tips and pitfalls
 Template declarations can not apply directly on compound types such as `char *`, `unsigned long` or `struct foo`.